skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

     - Certificate of residence (`ikametgah`)
       - Advise to e-devlet
       - Select the `Yerleşim Yeri (İkametgâh) ve Diğer Adres Belgesi Sorgulama` service
-      - Fill the form and declare that its gonna be given to Portuguese Embassy
+      - Fill the form and declare that it's gonna be given to Portuguese Embassy
       - Download the document
       - Get it translated to Portuguse
       - Get it apostilled